 Boateng continues to lead the fight against racism in football and the racist minority to this very day.

 "I want to do my part.
 I'm gonna start with Berlin, and then I’ll take Germany, Europe, the U.S., and hopefully the world.
 I’m not scared.
-If my sponsors or my club kick me out tomorrow because of something I said in defence of equal rights, I truly don't care," he wrote in The Players' Tribune in 2020.
+If my sponsors or my club kick me out tomorrow because of something I said in defence of equal rights, I truly don't care," he wrote in The Players' Tribune.

 "If I have to spend my own money, I will.
 I won't give up, that's for sure.
 But I need your help and support; I'm a footballer with ideas, raising his voice for a good cause."